Vic Koenning: Coaching career

 Koenning started his college career as an assistant coach for the University of Memphis.
 After Wayne Bolt left Troy University following the 2002 season, Koenning was hired by Larry Blakeny as his replacement where Koenning led Troy to a Top-10 ranked defense in 2004.

 In 2005 Koenning became defensive coordinator for the Clemson Tigers.
 Clemson ranked in the top 25 for scoring defense and total defense during his tenure.
 It was ninth in total defensive in 2007.
 Koenning resigned his position on December 2, 2008.
 Koenning's defense was the highlight of the Clemson 2008 season.
 He was hired at Kansas State by head coach Bill Snyder on December 8, 2008 to be assistant head coach and co-defensive coordinator (alongside Chris Cosh) at his alma mater.
 The K-state defense improved from 118 to 38 under Koenning.

 On December 18, 2009, Ron Zook announced he hired Koenning as the defensive coordinator for the University of Illinois.
 He improved the Illini defense from 91st in the country in 2009, to 38th in 2010, and 7th in 2011.
 Illinois gave up just 291.8 yards per game and ranked fourth in the nation in pass defense, fifth in tackles for loss and ninth in sacks.
 After Zook was fired from Illinois at the end of the regular season, Illinois made Koenning the interim head coach for bowl game against UCLA in the Kraft Fight Hunger Bowl.

 After Koenning led the Illini to a win in the Kraft Fight Hunger Bowl, he was the hired by the University of North Carolina at Chapel Hill as the assistant head coach and defensive coordinator.
 In his first season at North Carolina, his defense finished third in the nation in tackles for loss with more than eight per game.
 The defense that year only allowed a little over 25 points per game.
 In 2013, North Carolina improved dramatically over the second half of the season, securing wins in six of its last seven contests.
 In five of those games, North Carolina held its opponents to less than 20 points, including the 39–17 win over Cincinnati in the Belk Bowl.
 For the entire 2013 season, North Carolina allowed 24.3 points per game, which gave them the 48th-ranked scoring defense.

 Koenning returned to Troy on December 17, 2014, when he was hired by new head coach Neal Brown as defensive coordinator for the Trojans.
 Koenning then followed Brown to West Virginia in 2019.
 Koenning was placed on administrative leave in June 2020 following allegations of player mistreatment.
 The following month, Koenning agreed to step down as the Mountaineers' defensive coordinator following an investigation by university officials.

-In January of 2022, Terry Bowden selected Koenning to serve as defensive coordinator at Louisiana–Monroe.
+In January 2022, Terry Bowden selected Koenning to serve as defensive coordinator at Louisiana–Monroe.